| | | | | | | |

 • Sticky Dots

-How to Build a Popsicle Stick Catapult
+Watch the How to Make a Catapult Video!

 STEP 1: Make predictions.
 Which object will fly the farthest?
 Why do you think one will fly farther than the other?